SeisComP/main/apps/processing/scmag/descriptions/scmag.rst

 * trimmed mean value:
   To stabilize the network magnitudes the smallest and the largest 12.5% of the :term:`station magnitude` values are removed before computing the mean.
-* median: the usual media value
+* median: the usual median value
+* median trimmed mean:
+  Removing all station magnitudes with a distance greater than 0.5 (default) from the median of all station magnitudes and computing the mean of all remaining station magnitudes.

 Default values apply for each magnitude type.
 In :ref:`scolv` the methods, the stations magnitudes and other parameters can be